Formal start of final phase of Afghan pullout by US, NATO | Law-Order

 The military has been taking inventory, deciding what is shipped back to the US, what is handed to the Afghan security forces and what is sold as junk in Afghanistan's markets.
 In recent weeks, the military has been flying out equipment on massive C-17 cargo planes.

-The US is estimated to have spent more than USD 2 trillion in Afghanistan in the past two decades, according to the Costs of War project at Brown University, which documents the hidden costs of the US military engagement.
+The US is estimated to have spent more than $2 trillion in Afghanistan in the past two decades, according to the Costs of War project at Brown University, which documents the hidden costs of the US military engagement.

-Defense department officials and diplomats told The Associated Press the withdrawal has involved closing smaller bases over the last year.
-They said that since Biden announced the end-of-summer withdrawal date in mid-April, only roughly 60 military personnel had left the country.
+Defence department officials and diplomats told The Associated Press the withdrawal has involved closing smaller bases over the last year.
+They said since Biden announced the end-of-summer withdrawal date in mid-April, only roughly 60 military personnel had left the country.

 The US and its NATO allies went into Afghanistan together on October 7, 2001 to hunt the al-Qaida perpetrators of the 9/11 terrorist attacks who lived under the protection of the country's Taliban rulers.
 Two months later, the Taliban had been defeated and al-Qaida fighters and their leader, Osama bin Laden, were on the run.